-To reach Senkoji Temple, take the city bus from JR Onomichi Station to Nagaeguchi or walk for 5 minutes from the Senkoji Ropeway Summit Station along the Literary Path.
+To reach Senkoji Temple, take a city bus from JR Onomichi Station to Nagaeguchi, or walk about 5 minutes from the Senkoji Ropeway Summit Station along the Literary Path.

 Senkoji Temple